BigDataIA-Spring2024-Sec1-Team4/Assignment5/README.md

 Utilize Pinecone and OpenAI APIs to create knowledge summaries, generate a contextual knowledge base, utilize vector databases for question answering, and employ GPT-based summaries to provide accurate answers.

 ## Project Tasks

-    ### Task 1: Creating Knowledge Summaries using OpenAI’s GPT

-    **Goal:** To build a knowledge base from topic summaries and Learning Outcome Statements (LOS).
-    **Target User:** Financial analysts with an MBA seeking to understand LOS.
+### Step1 Generating Technical Notes from LOS:

-    1. Generate technical notes summarizing key Learning Outcome Statements (LOS) using the provided context (summary, introduction, and LOS).
+    1. The script Step1_Summary_LOS.py utilizes OpenAI's GPT to generate technical notes summarizing key Learning Outcome Statements (LOS).
-    2. Compile the notes into a markdown document.
-    3. Chunk each LOS and its corresponding note and store it in Pinecone for efficient retrieval.
+    2. Furthermore, the script integrates with Pinecone for efficient data storage by chunking each LOS and its corresponding technical note and uploading it to Pinecone for retrieval.

-    ### Task 2: Generating a Knowledge Base (Q/A) providing context

-    **Goal:** To develop a question/answer set for reinforcing learning from topic summaries.
-    **Target User:** Financial analysts with an MBA interested in LOS.

-    1. Create a question bank of 50 questions (Set A) with four options and one correct answer from the "Summary" section of each assigned topic.
-    2. Parse sample documents for context and generate questions of similar complexity and type.
-    3. Generate another set of 50 questions and answers (Set B) for comparison.
-    4. Store Set A questions and answers separately in Pinecone.
+ ### Step 2: Question Bank Creation and Data Organization

+    1. Question Bank Creation: Generate question banks for each assigned topic.
+Save these questions as separate TXT files for each topic.
+    2. Parsing TXT Files to Generate JSON Schema: Develop a parser to extract questions from TXT files.
+Create a JSON schema for all questions within each set (Set A and Set B).
+Include metadata such as the topic to identify the source of the questions.
+    3. Data Organization and Storage: Save parsed data in JSON format.
+Utilize Pinecone for data storage with topics as namespaces.

-    ### Task 3: Using a Vector Database to Find and Answer Questions
+### Step 3: Using a Vector Database to Find and Answer Questions

-    **Goal:** To utilize a vector database to answer questions accurately.
-    **Target User:** Financial analysts with an MBA seeking efficient question answering.

-    1. Use RAG to search for similar questions and determine the accuracy of answers from Set B using information from Set A stored in Pinecone.
+    1. Utilizing RAG for Question Similarity Search: The system employs RAG (Retrieval-Augmented Generation) to search for similar questions based on information stored in Pinecone.
+It retrieves relevant question-answer pairs from Set A to assess the accuracy of answers from Set B.
-    2. Pass question-answer pairs from Set A to GPT-4 along with a question from Set B and answer choices.
+    2. GPT-4 Question Answering Process: Question-answer pairs from Set A are passed to GPT-4 along with a question from Set B and answer choices.
+GPT-4 processes the input and generates responses, simulating human-like comprehension and reasoning.
-    3. Evaluate the correctness of answers provided by GPT-4 and compare them to the actual answers.
+    3. Evaluation of Answer Correctness: The system evaluates the correctness of answers provided by GPT-4 and compares them to the actual answers.
+Results are presented to the user, allowing for further analysis and refinement of the question answering process.

-    ### Task 4: Use Knowledge Summaries to Answer Questions
+### Step 4: Use Knowledge Summaries to Answer Questions

-    **Goal:** To leverage knowledge summaries to answer questions effectively.
-    **Target User:** Financial analysts with an MBA aiming for accurate question answering.

-    1. Utilize RAG in the Pinecone vector database to find similar embeddings and LOS containing answers to questions from Set A and Set B.
+    1. Utilizing RAG in Pinecone Vector Database: The system employs RAG (Retrieval-Augmented Generation) within the Pinecone vector database to search for similar embeddings and Learning Outcome Statements (LOS) containing answers to questions from both Set A and Set B.
-    2. Tabulate the accuracy of answers to the 100 questions/topics.
+    2. Tabulating Answer Accuracy: The accuracy of answers to the 100 questions/topics is tabulated and presented to the user.
-    3. Discuss the effectiveness of this approach compared to Task 3 and propose alternative designs for improved question answering.
+    3. Evaluation and Discussion: The effectiveness of this approach is discussed in comparison to Task 3, highlighting its strengths and areas for improvement.
+    Alternative designs for enhanced question answering are proposed, considering factors such as accuracy, efficiency, and user experience.

 ## Conclusion